Odyssey

 A screenshot of the Apollo Sandbox Explorer, highlighting the connection input with the locally running server's address

-We'll run the same as before, keeping our eyes on the application terminal so we can monitor the number of requests being made through the messages we logged.
+We'll run the same query as before, keeping our eyes on the application terminal so we can monitor the number of requests being made through the messages we logged.

 A query for featured listings and their amenities